 - Try Fertility Smoothies – The 10-Day Fertility Smoothie Challenge will help you get started.
 Fertility Smoothies taste great and are an excellent way to easily deliver fertility nutrients to the body.
 They can also help recharge your energy after the difficult process of IVF.

 - Use herbs for stress relief – Herbal nervines encourage nervous system health, and help ease anxiety or tension related to fertility.
 Sipping Chamomile (Matricaria recutita) tea through the day works well to soothe stress for many women.
-Skullcap extract (Scutellaria lateriflora) or Calm Mind Daily Tonic are other options.
+Skullcap extract (Scutellaria lateriflora) is another option.

 - Use Affirmations.
 Believe it!
 The power of your own mind and thoughts can boost your fertility.
 Create affirmations that work best for you and your specific situation.
 A few examples: I love myself.
 My body is healing.
 I trust in this process.
 I am strong and fertile.